mapping-commons/sssom/SSSOM.md

 - walk-backs `{ PR:000050277 -> ncbiprotein:YP_009725304 } --> {ncbiprotein:YP_009725304 -> PR:000050277}`
 - combinations `{ PR:000050277 -> ncbiprotein:YP_009725304, ncbiprotein:YP_009725304-> uniprot.chain:PRO_0000449627, MY:NSP8-> uniprot.chain:PRO_0000449627 } --> { PR:000050277 -> MY:NSP8 }`

-To enable cross-walking, we propose the following 5-tier system for mapping metadata.
+To enable cross-walking, we propose the following **5-tier system** for mapping metadata.

-1. _1st-tier mappings_ fulfill the following criteria:
+1. _tier 1 mappings_ fulfill the following criteria:
    - record subject id, object id and mapping precision
    - using qualified names (either URIs or CURIEs + curie maps) for subject id and object id
    - using a standard file format (JSON, XML, CSV, TSV)
    - made available in a public space
    - _optional_: record the subject and object labels to make it easier for humans to read the file
-2. _2nd-tier mappings_ fulfill all the criteria for 1-star mappings and furthermore
+2. _tier 2 mappings_ fulfill all the criteria for 1-star mappings and furthermore
    - made available in a public version control system with an issue tracker
    - record the semantic predicate explicitly
    - using qualified names for the semantic predicate (i.e. owl:equivalentClass, skos:exactMatch)
-   - record a confidence value for the mapping between 0 and 1.
+   - record a confidence value for the mapping between 0 and 1 (0 no confidence, 1 100% confidence).
    - record an open license for the use of the mapping set
-3. _3rd-tier mappings_ fulfill all the criteria for 2-star mappings and furthermore
+3. _tier 3 mappings_ fulfill all the criteria for 2-star mappings and furthermore
    - are stored in SSSOM format
    - record the following additional metadata:
      - `match_type`(s) (Lexical, Logical match, HumanCurated etc)